open-amt-cloud-toolkit/docs/docs/Tutorials/Scaling/Kubernetes/deployingk8s-aks.md

     az deployment group create --resource-group <your-resource-group-name> --template-file aks.json
     ```

-4. After running the previous command, you will be prompted for 3 different strings.
-After the final prompt, it will take about 5 minutes to finish running.
+4. After running the previous command, you will be prompted for 5 different strings.
+After the final prompt, it will take about 5-10 minutes for Azure to finish creating resources.
-    - Provide a name for the AKS Cluster.
+    - A name for the AKS Cluster.
-    - Provide a name (e.g. your name) for the linux user admin name.
+    - A name (e.g. your name) for the linux user admin name.
-    - Provide the string of the ssh key from the `.pub` file.
+    - The string of the ssh key from the `.pub` file generated in [Create SSH Key](#create-ssh-key).
+    - A username for the new Postgres Database.
+    - A password for the new Postgres Database.

 5. Take note of the `fqdnSuffix` in the `outputs` section of the JSON response (e.g. `eastus.cloudapp.azure.com`)